Posts Tagged ‘Michael Stribling’

 Paradise Lost is a terrific new release with 12 symbolic songs defined by 3 movements and while retracing the ancestral life experiences of Native Americans through electronic orchestrations, the perspective I determined ranged from total relaxation to energetic and is quite epic during this recounting of the early Native American experience.

 Visit the leela-music.com website to sample or purchase at his CDBaby.com page.
-Also visit Michael where he hosts a free online radio program at leela-radio.com website and then our pages dedicated to Michael Stribling.
-Below is the review quote I wrote about Michael’s The Promise release and the video from Love, Light and Water album titled River Canyon.
+Also visit Michael where he hosts a free online radio program at leela-radio.com website and then my pages dedicated to Michael Stribling.
+Below is the album review quote I wrote for The Promise and song video from Love, Light and Water album titled River Canyon.

 Michael Stribling has clearly made many successful transitions in his musical lifetime, giving him a first hand perspective to help others cope with change.
 The positive yes responses shown in his earlier music and in this new release prove his natural composing abilities for bringing hope and inspiration to others.